 You should have seen Mother at Bill’s funeral!
 It was held in Southern California.
 But she made sure to catch a ride leaving Mexico to go to the United States though she couldn’t afford it.
 Esther LeBaron-McDonald de Spencer simply had to attend her son-in-law (fantasy lover) Bill’s burial!

 At the Memorial Service, immature Mama hadn’t comforted me, either.
 She was probably unnerved that I was there!
 And it seemed I was supposed to be fawning over her!
 Go figure again.
 I already have … long since: The poor lady had a narcissistic personality disorder.
-Narcissistic personality disorder – Symptoms and causes – Mayo Clinic I was only an appendage swinging off her like a pendulum: If she was okay, I was okay.
+20 Diversion Tactics Highly Manipulative Narcissists Use to Silence You I was only an appendage swinging off her like a pendulum: If she was okay, I was okay.
 She didn’t totally see me as a viable and dynamic entity separate from herself.
 (We’ll discuss this topic more in a future chapter.)

 (Continued September 18, 2018: in “Pt 25: Mom, Dad, Me, and Polygamy on Parade”)

 My Memoir: Ma, Pa, Me, and Polygamy on Parade — Part 23

 till they want to see.”

 I left off in blog, “Pt 22: Ma, Pa, Me, and Polygamy on Parade,” saying: Mama preached polygamy and told people they would go to hell if they did not live it, but other than her first six months of marriage to Daddy, she never shared/ had to share her own husband/my father in the whole twenty-two years she was married to him.